Hhbecker/LynxFileEncryption/README.md

 #### Lookup/Rainbow table
 a pre-generated table full of potential passwords and their hashes.
 Hashes aren’t hackproof, though.
 All an attacker has to do is run a dictionary of potential passwords through the hash function, then compare those hashes to the hashes in the database.
 When two hashes match, the hacker can just look at which password generated that hash.

+Also note that it is standard practice for every header file is to define a macro of the same name (IN CAPS), and enclose the entire header between #ifndef, #endif.
+In C, this prevents a header from getting #included twice.
+This is known as the "internal include guard" (with thanks to Story Teller for pointing that out).
+All system headers such as stdio.h include an internal include guard.
+All user defined headers should also include an internal include guard as shown in the example below.

+#### Using inode data for seed
+The inode (index node) is a data structure in a Unix-style file system that describes a file-system object such as a file or a directory.
+Each inode stores the attributes and disk block locations of the object's data.[1]
+File-system object attributes may include metadata (times of last change,[2] access, modification), as well as owner and permission data.[3]

+#### Issues
+seed is set by file timestamp which is changed if file is edited by vim because vim creates a new file each time you edit.